oracle-livelabs/database/datapump-x-platform-migration/04-xtts-prepare-phase/xtts-prepare-phase.md

 ## Task 3: Initial Restore (TARGET)
-The initial restore on target requires the "xtt.properties" and "res.txt" file from source.
+The initial restore on target requires the "xtt.properties" and "res.txt" files from source.
 In this lab the source and target machine are the same, so you can simply use the copy command (in a real migration you might store it on a network share or use scp to copy the files).
-The RMAN backup sets are stored in a folder .
+The RMAN backup sets are stored in a folder.
 Since it is the same host, we don't need to copy the backup sets.
 You would need to do that in a real migration except you put the files on a network share or enable copying in the xtt.properties file.

 1. Changing into XTTS/TARGET Directory (TARGET)